 Explain your reasons

 Explain your reasons for asking a child with ADHD to do something rather than simply telling them what to do.
 Keep it simple and positive.
 And answer any questions your child asks.
-Doing this eases any confusion or worry your child has and you are treating them with respect which teaches them to treat others the same way.

 Ask for support